djalbat/reaction-with-style/README.md

     npm install

+You will need to do this if you want to look at the example.

 ## Usage

 You must call the `renderStyles()` function *after* importing the view but *before* rendering it.
 Doing so ensures that the styles generated as a result of executing the view code are inserted into the DOM before the view itself.